 The BEAM (Bogdan Erlang Abstract Machine) is the Erlang virtual machine.
 In this post, we’ll refer to BEAM and Erlang VM interchangeably.

-.beam files you may have noticed in your compiled Elixir applications) and executes it.
+.beam files you may have noticed in your compiled Elixir apps, is then run on the BEAM.

 The BEAM and OTP